openedx/license-manager/docs/decisions/0006-freezing-unused-licenses.rst.rst

 * We assume usage-based billing should be for allocated licenses (activated + assigned) as opposed to just activated, as there is no configurable way to change which licenses are deleted from a "frozen" subscription plan as it solely deletes unassigned licenses.
-* Related, our definiton of a "used" license solely means it was activated by a learner; it does not indicate the license was used to enroll in one or more courses in the assciated subscription catalog.
+* Related, our definition of a "used" license solely means it was activated by a learner; it does not indicate the license was used to enroll in one or more courses in the assciated subscription catalog.
 * After freezing a subscription plan, unassigned licenses are deleted with no way to manually "undo" the freeze action.